-Notes to the Financial Statements For The Financial Period Ended 30 September 2023
+Notes to the Financial Statements For The Financial Period Ended 31 December 2023

-37. Important and subsequent events:
+37. Important and subsequent events

-- Reference to the war between Russia and Ukraine, and in light of the continuation of the war and the crisis, the bank continues to apply its internal proactive actions by monitoring and reviewing the level of provisions as well as the portfolio coverage ratio as a mitigation plan for the impact on the loan portfolio.
-In the determination of the impact of the expected credit losses (ECL) balances, the bank has reviewed the potential impact of the local and global economic conditions on the related inputs and assumptions of ECL measurement and analyzed the risk of the credit portfolio by focusing on analyzing the economic sectors overall, and as a result of the above, the Bank has reassessed its ECL models, underlying assumptions including relevant available macroeconomic data, and the credit risks related to particular industries, which was reflected in the management's estimates by increasing the management overlay provisions measurement as of 30 September 2023. - During the subsequent period, Standard & Poor's agency, and Fitch agency Lowered Egypt's Sovereign rating in foreign and local currencies to "B- "from "B "with a stable outlook, in addition Moody's Credit rating agency Lowered Egypt's rating from B3 to Caa1, with a stable outlook, the bank has reviewed the potential impacts resulted from lowered Egypt's rating, and the effects on Bank Financial statements, and the bank's management believes that there is no potential material impact on financial statements. - The impact of the current uncertain economic environment is judgmental, and management will keep assessing the current position and its related impact.
-It should also consider that the assumptions used about economic forecasts are subject to a high degree of inherent uncertainty and therefore the actual outcome may significantly different from the forecasted information.
+- During the subsequent period, Rating Agencies Lowered Egypt's Sovereign rating in foreign and local currencies to "B- "from "B "with a stable outlook, in addition Moody's Credit rating agency Lowered Egypt's rating from B3 to Caa1, with a stable outlook, the bank has reviewed the potential impacts resulted from lowered Egypt's rating, and the effects on Bank Financial statements, and the bank's management believes that there is no potential material impact on financial statements. - The impact of the current uncertain economic environment is judgmental, and management will keep assessing the current position and its related impact.
+It should also consider that the assumptions used about economic forecasts are subject to a high degree of inherent uncertainty and therefore the actual outcome may significantly be different from the forecasted information.
 The Bank has considered the potential impacts of the current economic volatility in determination of the reported amounts offered for the Bank's financial and non-financial assets, and these considered to represent the management's best assessment based on the observable information.
-However, markets remain volatile, and the recorded amounts remain sensitive to market fluctuations.
+However, markets remain volatile, and the recorded amounts remain sensitive to market fluctuations. - The monetary policy of the Central Bank of Egypt decided to set the basic trends at 200 basis points in its two meetings on February 1, 2024, to reach the overnight deposit rate and the Central Bank's home page rate of 21.25%, 22.25%, and 21.75%, respectively.
+The credit and discount rates were also raised by 200 basis points to reach 21.75%.